fhubin/solidity-trustee/README.md

 representations of real-world assets.
 A _share_ of a _Digital Asset_ is commonly refered as a _Token_.

 The most famous pure digital assets are the [CryptoKitties](https://www.cryptokitties.co/) which are _(...) breedable, collectible, and oh-so-adorable creatures (...)_.
-In this case, the asset is a form of artifial DNA representing a unique _digital creature_.
+In this case, the asset is a form of artificial DNA representing a unique _digital creature_.
 The ownership of those _creatures_ is insured by the blockchain and they can therefore be held, exchanged, locked as any digital assets can.
 The _CryptoKitties_ were implemented following the Ethereum standard [ERC-721](http://www.erc721.org) which governs how non-fungible tokens should be implemented in a standard way on the Ethereum blockchain.